SixdegreeLab/MasteringChainAnalytics/en/ch09/ch09-useful-queries-part1.md

 where row_num = 1
 ```

 Because we want to read the latest prices of multiple tokens at the same time, we cannot simply use the `limit` clause to limit the number of results to get the desired results.
-Because what we actually need to return is to take the first record after each different token is sorted in descending order by the `minute` field.
+What we actually need to return is to take the first record after each different token is sorted in descending order by the `minute` field.
 In the above query, we used `row_number() over (partition by symbol order by minute desc) as row_num` to generate a new column.
-The values of this column are grouped by `symbol` and sorted in descending order by the `minute` field, that is, each different token will generate its own row number sequence value such as 1, 2, 3, 4....
-We put it into a subquery, and filter the record of `where row_num = 1` in the outer query, which is the latest record of each token.
+The values in this column are grouped by `symbol` and sorted in descending order by the `minute` field - that is, each different token will generate its own row number sequence value such as 1, 2, 3, 4, etc. We put it into a subquery, and filter the record of `where row_num = 1` in the outer query, which is the latest record of each token.
 This method seems a little complicated, but similar queries are often used in practical applications, and new columns are generated through the `row_number()` function and then used to filter data.

 ## Query the daily average price of a single ERC20 token